ConnectivityFoundry/AwaLWM2M/README.md

 ### Documentation.

 Awa LWM2M documentation is available both at a general level (project information, user and developer guides), and a techinical level (the API guide).
 All documentation is available in this repository.
-The *doc* directory contains information relating the project in general, and the *api/doc* directory contains the lower level documentation for the Awa API.
+The *doc* directory contains information relating to the project in general, and the *api/doc* directory contains the lower level documentation for the Awa API.

 #### General documentation.